Give your Miata’s engine a little TLC with routine oil changes. Schedule your next appointment today.

 Whether it’s synthetic, conventional, or a blend of both — your local Firestone Complete Auto Care has the right oil for your Mazda Miata.
 Mazda has specifically identified either synthetic or conventional as the best motor oil for your 2003 Miata.
 Motor oil helps lubricate the engine’s moving parts, keep the engine cool, and prevent harmful substances from accumulating in the engine.
 During an oil change, a technician will change your Miata's oil, replace and recycle your used oil and oil filter, inspect the rest of your car’s filters, top-off essential fluids, and perform a free inspection on the rest of your vehicle.
 You can rest assured knowing that we seek to do what’s best for your Miata by considering your driving style, weather and road conditions,

 Wondering if we carry the right motor oil for your Mazda?
 Your Miata engine deserves the very best, which is why we only stock the best!
 Talk with a teammate and consult your owner's manual before picking a motor oil.
-At Firestone Complete Auto Care, you can choose from the following oils: Quaker State® Advanced Durability™ conventional oil, Pennzoil® High Mileage Vehicle® motor oil, Pennzoil Platinum® Full Synthetic motor oil with PurePlus™ Technology, and Shell Rotella® heavy-duty engine oil.
+At Firestone Complete Auto Care, you can choose from the following oils: Pennzoil® High Mileage Vehicle® motor oil, Pennzoil Platinum® Full Synthetic motor oil with PurePlus™ Technology, and Shell Rotella® heavy-duty engine oil.
 With so many motor oil brands in the market, why do we carry these brands?
 They are proven winners.
-For instance, Quaker State was shown to provide 2x more protection than the industry standard when tested in taxi fleets across the country.
-[1] Pennzoil is another option.
-Pennzoil Synthetics are the most technologically advanced, fully formulated motor oils available and exceed current industry and manufacturer requirements.
+For instance, Pennzoil Synthetics feature the capabilities to advance with vehicle technology to offer complete protection for not only the engines of today, but also the engines of tomorrow.
 For heavy-duty engines, there's Shell Rotella.
-It's made for gasoline and diesel engines that need to survive the toughest working conditions, and is uniquely strengthened to deliver increased wear protection, heightened performance in extreme temperatures, and improved oxidation resistance.
-For help picking the correct motor oil for your 2003 Mazda Miata, refer to Mazda's recommendations first.
+It's specifically designed for diesel and gasoline engines that need to overcome the strenuous working conditions, and is fortified to deliver increased wear protection, heightened performance in extreme temperatures, and improved oxidation resistance.
+Always refer to Mazda's recommendations before going with a new or different motor oil for your 2003 Mazda Miata.

 When the time for your Miata’s next oil change rolls around, you’ll know where to get it.
 Your nearest Firestone Complete Auto Care has the ideal oil for your Miata’s engine.
 We’ve got convenient appointment times to take care of you, with the right engine oil at a competitive price.
 Call ahead to find out how much oil changes cost for 2003 Mazda Miatas.
 Get professional engine care by making an oil change appointment for your Miata today.
 For your convenience, many of our stores are open late and on weekends!